FranAcheampong/CA-Projects-submission-template-repo/readme.md

 ## Project Description
 This project aims to provide insights into the Indian start-up ecosystem, including its current state, trends, and potential opportunities for growth.
 To achieve this, we will be analyzing key metrics in funding received by startups in India from 2018 to 2021.
 Through data analysis and visualization, we aim to identify key areas of focus for our team to enter the market and make a significant impact.

+# Project Title
+Understanding the Indian Start-up Ecosystem: Analysis and Recommendations

+# Question
+1. Which type of start-up location gets the most funding?
+2. At which stage do start-ups get more funding from investors?
+3. Which type of investors invest the most money?
+4. Which type of investors invested the least money?
+5. What is the percentage of Technology and Non-Technology in the Indian Start-up?

+# Hypothesis
+The method of hypothesis testing involves performing statistical tests on a sample to generate inferences or conclusions about the whole dataset.

+To further analyze the data, we developed the null and alternate hypothesis to focus on two groups; Technology-biased startups and non-tech biased startups.
+So the two hypothesis are as follows;

+NULL: Mumbai is the primary hub for startups in Indian

+ALTERNATE: Mumbai is not the primary hub for starts in Indian

 ## Setup
 # Data handling
 import numpy as np